esphome/esphome-docs/custom/i2c.rst

     class MyCustomComponent : public Component {
      public:
       void setup() override {
-        // Initialize the device here.
+        // Initialize the device.
 Usually Wire.begin() will be called in here,
         // though that call is unnecessary if you have an 'i2c:' entry in your config

         Wire.begin();